 C:\Program Files\[viewer_name]\app_settings\Windlight\

 It is a good idea to have a backup of your Windlight settings if you use lots of them.
 Create a folder to copy them into.
 Call it Windlight Archive or whatever and put it someplace easy to find.
-As you get new settings you can copy them into the archive folder.
+As you get or make new settings you can copy them into the archive folder.

 Skins you use are saved in: